jeremyButtler/freezeTB/README.md

   Mac installer scripts.
 Both the raylib and TclTk install scripts install freezeTB and minimap2 locally.

-The harder way is from source (not covered here).
+The harder way is from source (not covered here), but is the same as Linux, except replace `mkfile.linux` with `mkfile.mac`.

 ### Mac; easy way pre-steps